 Your proposal should also make it clear to the potential client why you’re the perfect fit for the project by including this information:

 - the problem the potential client is facing

 - the solution your company offers for that problem

 - how your company will implement the solution to solve the problem

-By now, you know what are the different types of business project proposals and what each proposal should include.
-Let’s tackle some writing and design tips that'll help you write a winning proposal in 2020 so you can confidently close more sales:
+By now, you know the different types of business project proposals and what each proposal should include.
+Let’s tackle some writing and design tips that'll help you write a winning proposal in 2021 so you can confidently close more sales: